Landscape Photography – Making 3D Landscape Photographs

 After this is done, go to Image 2 and do a Ctrl + A to select the entire image and copy Image 2 and paste it on Image1 as a new layer.

-Now double click on the Layer1 highlighted in Blue to bring up the Layer Style dialogue box.
+Now double click on the Layer1 highlighted in Blue to bring up the Layer Style dialogue box Download the device app.
 Uncheck the “R” box circled in the screen shot below, and hit OK.

 Now hit the “V” key on your keyboard to bring the “Move” tool.
 Click on Image 2 now and move the image carefully till you align the point of focus to lie exactly on top of the point of focus in Image 1 (The cactus in my image below).
 Once this is done only the point of focus appears to be in sharp focus while everything else seems to have a Red/Blue shadow.
 Now select the Crop tool to crop out the edges of your image which are not aligned.
 Your Anaglyph is done!